virtualsecureplatform/TFHEpp/docs/GL.md

 limits, leaving no modulus margin; `n1024p17` uses 861 of 868 permitted bits.
 TFHEpp's power-of-two, multi-limb backend has enough bits to represent those profiles.
-The fused-DD estimator validates the modulus budget for the latter two profiles under its average-case model, but full-size bootstrap noise has not yet been measured empirically.
-The selected `n512p17` tree scale estimates 16.27 bits of precision, 1.33 bits above the paper's reported 14.94 bits.
-Do not label these aliases production-secure until that validation and constant-time optimized kernels are complete.
+The fused-DD estimator validates the modulus budget for the latter two profiles under its average-case model.
+One deterministic full-size n512 run measured `6.33849e-6` maximum slot error, about 17.27 bits relative to a unit scale, while the selected tree scale estimates 16.27 bits of precision, 1.33 bits above the paper's reported 14.94 bits.
+This single run is an empirical check, not a statistical failure-probability or security proof.
+Do not label these aliases production-secure until broader validation and constant-time optimized kernels are complete.

 Build and run the regression with: